 - Who are the economic buyers that our sponsors and exhibitors want to see most?

 — you need to figure out whether your group has a Promotion or Prevention mindset.

 The Two P Mindsets

-Recently, one of my co-workers shared a big idea that she picked up from Heidi Grant Halvorson, Ph.D., and E. Tory Higgins, Ph.D., who work at Columbia University’s Motivation Science Center and are the authors of Focus: Use Different Ways of Seeing the World for Success and Influence.
+Recently, one of my co-workers shared a big idea that she picked up from Heidi Grant Halvorson, Ph.D., and E. Tory Higgins, Ph.D., who work at Columbia University’s Motivation Science Center. and are the authors of a book and an article from the Harvard Business Review, Do You Plan to Win — or Not to Lose?.
 Their research concludes that a person is motivated depending upon whether he or she is more focused on getting pleasure or avoiding pain.
 Every professional has a dominant mindset of either Promotion or Prevention.

 1. The Promotion Mindset